pranaymarella/Learn_NodeJS/README.md

 - Able to create a simple http webserver using node.js
 - Able to connect to and query from a No-SQL database (MongoDB)

+## Where to go from here

+I recommend learning a web developement framework such as ExpressJS to vastly speed up web application development.

+[Here](https://github.com/pranaymarella/Learn_ExpressJS) is how I learned to use ExpressJS.

 ## Credit

 Most of this material can be found on W3Schools page [here](https://www.w3schools.com/nodejs/default.asp)